Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 -   [W3 Schools](https://www.w3schools.com/css/css3_gradients.asp): W3 Schools gave me the knowledge to create backgrounds featuring different gradients of colour.

--   [W3 Docs](https://www.w3docs.com/snippets/html/how-to-create-an-anchor-link-to-jump-to-a-specific-part-of-a-page.html): W3 Docs gave me the knowledge to link to a specific section of the same page or another page.
+-   [W3 Docs](https://www.w3docs.com/snippets/html/how-to-create-an-anchor-link-to-jump-to-a-specific-part-of-a-page.html): W3 Docs gave me the knowledge to link to a specific section of the same page on another page.

 -   [Google's IFrame Player API](https://developers.google.com/youtube/iframe_api_reference): It was through Google's own page that I learnt how to insert and resize their IFrame Player API.